Celebrating 5th November: What is Guy Fawkes Night?

 This was a particularly brutal time for Catholics in England, Scotland, Wales and Ireland and many of the attacks and tortures that took place live on for people to this day.

-As the autumn turns to winter in the UK, the celebration of Halloween draws to a close and is in a way combined with Bonfire Night.
-As the evenings grow cool and the leaves fall November in London begins with Bonfire Night works throughout the City and the countryside.
+As autumn turns to winter in the UK, the celebration of Halloween draws to a close and is in a way combined with Bonfire Night.

 Battersea Park Fireworks Display

-Join the thousands of revelers as this pretty park is illuminated with a huge bonfire and a spectacular fireworks display.
-Tuck into food and drink from the various stalls or enjoy the family activities during the Battersea Park Fireworks Display on the banks of the river Thames.
+Join the thousands of revellers as this pretty park is illuminated with a huge bonfire and a spectacular fireworks display.
+Tuck into food and drink from the various stalls or enjoy the family activities during the Battersea Park Fireworks Display on the banks of the River Thames.
 Alternatively, skip the crowds and watch the display from a different angle with an unforgettable fireworks cruise.
-5 Nov

 Southwark Fireworks Display

 The free Southwark Fireworks Display draws in around 30,000 people; making it one of the largest free displays in the city.
-With a setting along the south bank of the river Thames and with plenty of food, drink and entertainment on offer, it’s a great place to see your first Bonfire Night fireworks display in London.
-5 Nov
+With a setting along the south bank of the River Thames and with plenty of food, drink, and entertainment on offer, it’s a great place to see your first Bonfire Night fireworks display in London.

 Crystal Palace Park Firework Display

-One of the city’s longest running fireworks displays, the annual Crystal Palace Park Firework Display brings thousands to the South London park that’s also famed for its dinosaurs.
+One of the city’s longest-running fireworks displays, the annual Crystal Palace Park Firework Display brings thousands to the South London park that’s also famed for its dinosaurs.
 Expect plenty of family fun, including a children’s firework display, food, and children’s activities at this alcohol-free event.
-5 Nov

 Alexandra Palace Fireworks Festival

 Set in one of London’s largest outdoor spaces, the Blackheath Fireworks make a great evening out for family and friends looking to enjoy the fireworks in London in a buzzing atmosphere.
-Regularly hosting more than 80,000 people, it’s one of the largest Bonfire Night events in London; and what’s more it’s free – leaving you plenty of change to indulge in some seasonal treats.
-5 Nov
+Regularly hosting more than 80,000 people, it’s one of the largest Bonfire Night events in London; and what’s more, it’s free – leaving you plenty of change to indulge in some seasonal treats.